justalfred/justalfred-blog/content/humans/ambiguity.md

 There is nothing profound in my saying that life is more complicated than it seems.
 Yet, though a commonplace, outlining this complexity takes great effort against the culture and wisdom we receive.
 For example, we like to bucket ourselves into one of two opposites, yet are these ever stable or coherent?
-Female/male, gay/straight, introvert/extrovert, right/wrong, oppressor/oppressed.\*
+Female/male, gay/straight, introvert/extrovert, right/wrong, oppressor/oppressed.[^1]
 Even something as seemingly fundamental as being right- or left-handed has exceptions—some are ambidextrous, others have lost their originally dominant hand.
 Most of the time, when presented with a dichotomy, the answer that feels right is “sometimes one sometimes the other” or “somewhere in between” or “a bit of both” or “neither”.
-Or my favorite: “How are those opposites?”\*\*
+Or my favorite: “How are those opposites?”[^2]

 The important work of the Post-Structuralists reminded us to consider defining concepts not by what they are, but by what they are not.
 They also rejected the insistence of one, correct interpretation of a text, allowing as many interpretations as readers.